duvallj/blog/posts/2021-01-13-old-thoughts.markdown

 In the almost 2 years since I wrote this, I've kept the same perspective.
 And wouldn't you know it, *I've gotten a lot better at things*.
 My art is leagues above where is was before (and I still have leagues to go).
-I didn't practice Tetris or basketball, but I did practice some [fighting games](/posts/78.html), and now I can beat everyone I know (not always easily, and none specialize in fighting games either and I still get destroyed online).
+I didn't practice Tetris or basketball, but I did practice some [fighting games](./2020-08-22-skullgirls.html), and now I can beat everyone I know (not always easily, and none specialize in fighting games either and I still get destroyed online).
 I've also been working out (weight training + some running) and have seen steady improvement there too.

 Having this mindset and being able to see the results has been very gratifying.
 It's such a privilege to know that yes, if I put in the work, I really can do anything.
-I'm also forutnate to be in an environment where it's even possible to put in so much work.
+I'm also fortunate to be in an environment where it's even possible to put in so much work.
 Thanks to the support of my family and friends, I have achieved all my goals in school and mini-goals in hobbies.
 I look forward to doing even more!